 Projects that used to excite you now bore you endlessly and you find no joy in your everyday tasks.
 You’re never the first person to put up your hand with an idea and in general, you try to avoid taking on any more work commitments.

 Your self-confidence has taken a hit

 One surefire sign that you’re facing a mid-career crisis is when your self-confidence takes a hit.
 If you aren’t convinced that you are truly valued in your current role then naturally you will start to have feelings of self-doubt.

 You’re not happy at work

 Spending all of Sunday evening worrying about Monday morning just isn’t normal.
-If you find yourself dreading going into the office each morning then something is definitely wrong.
+If you find yourself dreading starting work each morning then something is definitely wrong.
 While your work might not be a huge source of joy in your life, it shouldn’t make you miserable.

 You begrudge new employees